aws/aws-cdk-rfcs/text/0219-ecs-service-extensions.md

 [`TaskDefinition.addExtension()`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ecs.TaskDefinition.html#add-wbr-extensionextension)
 method is the beginning of an attempt at this.

-However attempting to build out extensions on the L2 level will fail to meet customer expectations because the features they want to enable bridge multiple different types of L2 construct.
+However attempting to build out extensions on the L2 level will fail to fully meet customer expectations because the features they want to enable bridge multiple different types of L2 construct.
 For example in order for an extension like App Mesh to work properly it must change the service to have a cloud map configuration, change the